 Martin Koolhoven's seems to always hit home runs as far as the Dutch Box Office is concerned, and his 2008 film Winter in Wartime not only outgrossed Twilight and The Dark Knight but also made the Academy shortlist for Best Foreign Film.
 His latest film and first international release is a dark and gritty western called Brimstone has an all-star cast including Guy Pearce, Dakota Fanning, Emilia Jones, Carice Van Houten, and Kit Harington.
-Brimstone will be hitting theaters and On-Demand this Friday, March 10th, Martin answered a few questions about his latest venture and love of films.
+Martin answered a few questions about his latest venture and love of films.

 Brimstone is a hell of a thing.
 It's heavy, it's tense, it's as unforgiving as The Reverend himself.
 Besides your desire to make a Western, where did this story come from?
 Where did you find all these pieces to fit together into this epic tale?